Notable People

 Cohen did not rise as a performer who later accumulated production credits.
 He came out of programming and development.
 The GLAAD release honoring him with the Vito Russo Award in 2019 is especially useful here because it recaps the larger industrial role: Bravo development, TRIO documentaries, Project Runway, Top Chef, Queer Eye, The Real Housewives, and a broad run of unscripted television that helped define the early 21st-century cable ecosystem.

 That background explains his confidence on camera.
-He knows not only how to host the format but how the format works.
+He knows how to host the format and how the format works.

 Watch What Happens Live was bigger than a talk show

 The old post emphasized Cohen as the openly gay host of a late-night show.
 That fact mattered, and GLAAD was right to underline it.
 But Watch What Happens Live mattered for another reason too.
-It gave reality television a nightly clubhouse where the genre could comment on itself in real time.
+It gave reality television a nightly clubhouse where the genre could comment on itself as stories unfolded.

 Bravo's official show page still defines it as a live, interactive talk show built around entertainment, politics, pop culture, and Bravolebrity debate.
 The key word there is live.
 Live television changes how fandom behaves.
 It turns watching into participation and reaction into part of the product.